 - a.
 Classification seniority standing shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in the Supervisor's current classification.
 A Supervisor whose position has been downgraded will have service in the higher classification counted toward classification seniority in the lower classification. - b.
-Seniority standing for the purpose of promotion and furlough shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in meet and discuss classifications. - c.
+Seniority standing for the purpose of promotion and furlough shall be determined by classification seniority.

+c.
 Supervisors who served in the Armed Forces of the United States during periods of war in which the United States was or is engaged as listed below shall be responsible for providing proof of military service to the Pennsylvania Fish and Boat Commission Human Resource Officer within 60 days of their first day of work or 60 days after discharge or release from active duty during a current period of war in order to receive seniority credit in accordance with the Veteran's Preference Act 51 Pa.
 C.S.
 7101.
 Failure to provide the required proof of service during the time period shall bar the Supervisor or union from claiming credit for such service at a later date.